-The Marketing and Assisters plans identified above do not have specific and detailed strategies targeted solely to uninsured, un-enrolled adults with mental illness or substance use service needs.
-This does not imply that more generic strategies will not be effective, but it suggests that as the work plans are actually implemented, DHCS will need to stay in close communication with the counties (and in particular the ten with the highest potential enrollees), especially through CMHDA and CAADPAC to assure that there is an effective county focus on outreach, engagement and enrollment for people with these conditions.
-For example, counties should take the lead to ensure their County MHP intake staff and case managers are a priority for training as Assistors and/or Navigators.
+The Marketing and Assisters plans identified above do not have specific and detailed strategies targeted solely to uninsured, un-enrolled adults with mental illness or substance use service needs.30 This does not imply that more generic strategies will not be effective, but it suggests that as the work plans are actually implemented, DHCS will need to stay in close communication with the counties (and in particular the ten with the highest potential enrollees), especially through CMHDA and CAADPAC, to assure that there is an effective county focus on outreach, engagement and enrollment for people with these conditions.
+For example, counties could choose to prioritize training County MHP intake staff as Assistors and/or Navigators.
 The same is true for the counties' departments of alcohol and drug services, along with their substance use service providers, including those that are DMC providers.
 County health programs, county clinics, and county hospitals are another natural source of outreach and engagement for un-enrolled safety net mental health and substance use service recipients.
-Counties will also need to increase their effort to engage and enroll people returning from jails and prisons, a high proportion of whom are likely to have substance use and mental health services needs.
-In addition, many adults with mental health or substance use service needs have their first and/or only contacts with the system via hospital emergency departments.
-Counties should also consider co-location of specially trained mental health and substance use Navigators/Assisters in emergency rooms as a potentially productive strategy.
-Another possibility as legislated in Senate Bill (SB)X1 1 and codified in Welfare and Institutions Code, Section 14011.66, is the hospital presumptive eligibility gateway which allows the hospitals to provide presumptive eligibility for Medi-Cal.
+Counties could also focus their efforts on engaging and enrolling special populations such as people experiencing homelessness and people exiting jails and prisons, a high proportion of whom are likely to have substance use and mental health services needs and face unique barriers to care.
+In addition, it is noteworthy that many adults with mental health or substance use service needs have their first and/or only contacts with the system via hospital emergency departments.31 Counties could also consider options for focusing their efforts on this population as well as evaluating the feasibility of the co-location of specially trained mental health and substance use Navigators/Assisters in emergency rooms as a potentially productive strategy.

-&lt;sup>32 Note: The ACA, §2201 part F requires specific outreach to individuals with mental health and substance use service needs.
+30 Note: The ACA, §2201 part F requires specific outreach to individuals with mental health and substance use service needs.

 Effective enrollment of beneficiaries is a critical priority of the Administration and the Legislature.
 Additional highlights of the enacted 2013-14 budget include funding for efforts to enroll individuals with mental health and substance use needs into Medi-Cal as a part of the Medi-Cal expansion.
-The enacted budget:
+The recently enacted budget:

-- Leverages \$26.5 million approved by The California Endowment to draw federal funds to provide a total of \$53 million for management and funding of Medi-Cal outreach and enrollment plans.
-Of this total amount, \$25 million will be specifically focused on reaching people who have special needs as noted above, to enroll in coverage and begin to obtain needed mental health and substance use services.
-This partnership with The California Endowment will enable more than 500,000 individuals to be enrolled, or re-enroll, in coverage as appropriate. - Increases funding for the Transitional Case Management Program for additional workers to increase Medi-Cal enrollment of inmates prior to release from prison,
+- Leverages \$26.5 million approved by The California Endowment to draw federal funds to provide a total of \$53 million for management and funding of Medi-Cal outreach and enrollment plans and in-person assisters.
+Of this total amount, \$25 million will be specifically focused on outreach and marketing to people who have special needs as specified, to enroll in coverage and begin to obtain needed mental health and substance use services.
+The remaining \$28 million will be available to provide in-person enrollment assistance to Medi-Cal applicants. - Increases funding for the Transitional Case Management Program for additional workers to increase Medi-Cal enrollment of inmates prior to release from prison,

-New state legislation in SBX1 1 also authorizes the following simplified enrollment strategies:
+Senate Bill X1 1 also authorizes the following simplified enrollment strategies: